 Hello and a big welcome from all the staff and children at Ightham Primary School!
 This is our Oak Class webpage where all important information regarding the class such as routines, upcoming activities/events and home support can be found.
-Please speak to Mrs Browning or Mrs Pollen if you have any questions.
+Please speak to Mrs Hastings or Mrs Dix if you have any questions.

 Oak Class Information